 2. People Tree

 It would be quite inconsiderate of us to exclude Fair Trade pioneers, People Tree.
 Since award-winning Safia Minney founded the company over three decades ago, their core mission has remained unchanged.
-Social justice and sustainability are strictly combined throughout the manufacturing process to provide high quality, long lasting pieces, with contemporary, playful designs.
-With several certifications hanging on their wall, they have a strong commitment to using sustainable and recently innovated fabrics such as Lyocell, GOTS certified dyed and washed denim, as well as organic cotton brushed velvet.
+Social justice and sustainability are strictly intertwined throughout the manufacturing process to provide high quality, long-lasting pieces, with contemporary, playful designs.
+With several certifications hanging on their wall, they have a strong commitment to using sustainable and recently innovated fabrics such as Lyocell, GOTS certified dyed and washed denim, as well as organic cotton, brushed velvet.
 People Tree is certainly not afraid of bringing modernisation into the sustainable fashion range.

 5. MUD Jeans

-Mud Jeans is a denim brand on a mission, to say the least.
+MUD Jeans is a denim brand on a mission, to say the least.
 They have created a circular consumer model to lower jeans' impact on the environment.
 One pair of regular blue jeans takes approximately 6,800 litres of water to produce.
 Luckily, MUD Jeans has found a solution to reuse the already existing ones.
 Besides buying a new pair of jeans in an old-fashioned way, customers can choose to lease MUD Jeans monthly.
 After one year, customers have three options: you can swap your jeans for a new pair and continue leasing for another year, keep the jeans and wear them as long as you like or end the relationship by returning the jeans to MUD and receiving a voucher for a new purchase.
+This is a hugely innovative and exciting concept!
 It goes without saying that it’s a deal you wouldn’t want to miss out on!

 6. Mara Hoffman